Data Driven Modeling and Predictions of the Earth System

 The school is offering limited financial assistance to cover the accommodation costs at the Center of Bertinoro over the entirety of the two-week stay.
 If you are interested, please check the section below.

-For those who won’t get the financial assistance, all the costs will be communicated during the selection process.
+For those who will not receive the financial assistance, all the costs will be communicated during the selection process.

 The school will provide and offer lunches and dinners for all the participants.
 Participants are free to organize themselves at their own expense upon notice.
 The school will not cover any extra costs.